Clarissa Walker: Social work career

-Her social work and welfare activity were primarily based on the advocacy of human rights and better living for the communities of the twin cities by providing basic amenities such as shelter, food and clothing.
+Walker's social work and welfare activity were primarily based on the advocacy of human rights and better living for the communities of the twin cities by providing basic amenities such as shelter, food and clothing.
 Her commencement of the social service started when she joined a Minneapolis Hospital as a room technician and then a surgical nurse at the University of Minnesota and North Memorial Hospitals.

 In 1968, she was appointed at Sabathani Community Center as a youth supervisor under the guidance of Sabathani Church.
 Inside the organization she consequently served in several positions including Social Worker/Counselor, assistant director, Acting Executive Director to name a few.
 In 1971, she obtained a bachelor's degree in sociology from the University of Minnesota.
 She also pursued post graduation in Business Management and became a licensed social worker.
 Later she also worked in various capacities within the organization including Program Director of Family Resource Program.
 She was associated with the Neighborhood Housing Services of America Board, the Neighborhood Reinvestment Regional Advisory Committee, the Second Harvest Food Bank Board, the Minnesota Extension Advisory Committee, the United Way First Call for Help Committee etc.

 In 1975, Walker opened a food shelf in response to hunger amongst families in the neighborhood.
 In 1976, she became the founding president of the Southside Neighborhood Housing Services and took the significant role in providing home loans and grants to the people in the surrounding communities.
 She also served as a board member of National Housing Reinvestment for nearly 25 years.
 In 1979, Walker started a tax preparation initiative for low income people, which was later named as AccountAbility Minnesota.
 During this time, Walker was also involved in the Senior Citizen Advisory Committee to the Mayor of Minneapolis, the Project for Pride in Living, the Lake Street Partners Board and the Central Neighborhood Improvement Association.